PhysicsApps/teaching/docs/contributing.md

     slug: url           # Author profile slug
     url: url            # Author website URL
 ```
 Set the category to one of the existing categories, or create a new one to `mkdocs.yml` if necessary.
 ```yml title="mkdocs.yml"
 plugins:
 - blog:
     categories_allowed:
       - <category>
 ```
-The tags are used to further categorize the tool and can be anything you like.
+Note that the amount of categories should be kept to a minimum, so try to use existing categories if possible.
+Instead, use the `tags` section to add more specific tags to your tool.
 The name of the tool is generated from the title of the `app.md` file, so make sure to use a descriptive title.
 The `<!-- more -->` tag is used to separate the introduction, which is shown as an excerpt, from the rest of the documentation.
 To embed the app in the documentation, you can use the `{{embed_app("width", "height")}}` macro.